vinibispo/ruby-lsp/static_docs/super.md

 ### `super`

 Calls the current method in a superclass.
-See [methods](https://docs.ruby-lang.org/en/3.3/syntax/methods_rdoc.html)
+[Read more](static_docs/descriptions/super.md)